Bill & Ted Face the Music's director and writers on we need these 'delusional optimists' now more than ever

-Keanu Reeves and Alex Winter are back to mess with time and space again in the Bill & Ted Face the Music, out Aug.
-28, after taking a few decades off from playing the lovable San Dimas slackers who become earnest rock gods out to save the world.
+Keanu Reeves and Alex Winter are back to mess with time and space again in the Bill & Ted Face the Music.
+In theaters and on streaming platforms now, the movie catches up with the pair nearly three decades after they played the lovable San Dimas slackers who become earnest rock gods out to save the world.

-I chatted with the trio to find out why they think Bill and Ted are timeless characters, and why the world needs some joyful optimism right now.
+I chatted with the trio to find out why they think Bill and Ted are timeless characters and why the world needs some goofy optimism right now.

 Warning: minor spoilers ahead.